 \section{EXPERIMENTS}

-All the training was performed on a single H100 GPU of MareNostrum 5 \footnote{\href{https://www.bsc.es/ca/marenostrum/marenostrum-5}{https://www.bsc.es/ca/marenostrum/marenostrum-5}}, while the Gazebo simulator experiments run on a Intel Sapphire Rapids 8460Y CPU.
+All the training was performed on a single H100 GPU of MareNostrum 5 while the Gazebo simulator experiments run on a Intel Sapphire Rapids 8460Y CPU.
 All the episode returns are normalized for the horizon length to be presented in the interval $[0,1]$.
 All the training results are averaged across 5 seeds, except for the curriculum models.
 All the figures representing agents trajectories are produced with data collected in the Gazebo simulator.